-Туре Range Default Units Requires Engine Restart SelectOne 6.x - 8.x, 9.0, 9.5, 13.0 9.5 None No
+Туре Range Default Units Requires Engine Restart SelectOne 6.x, 7.x, 8.x, 9.0, 9.5, 13.0, 16.0 9.5 None No

 This setting specifies the format used to create new files, but it does not affect files already created.
-All files from version 6.x onward can be read from and written to without changing their file format.
-So 8.x files are kept in 8.x file format, 7.x files in 7.x format, and 6.x files in 6.x format.
-The exception is 5.x files and earlier, which can be read but cannot be written without first rebuilding them to convert them to a later format.
+Existing files from version 6.x onward can be read from and written to without changing their file format.

-Choose 6.x, 7.x, or 8.x only if you need backward compatibility with a previous MicroKernel version.
+More recent Zen file formats offer more features.
+We recommend that you choose 6.x, 7.x, or 8.x only if you need backward compatibility with a previous MicroKernel version.

 Note: Dictionary files (DDFs) must be created with a file format of 6.x or later.
 The New Database wizard uses the setting for create file version.
 The data files can be in any of the previous file formats supported.
 Only the DDFs must use a file format of 6.x or later.

 System Data